 Net gain or loss.
 More or less, you add up your gains and subtract your losses to determine your net gain or loss.
 That figure helps you calculate the applicable tax.

-If your gains exceed your losses, you have a capital gain which is taxable (the rate will be dependent on whether it’s long term or short term).
+If your gains exceed your losses, you have a capital gain that is taxable (the rate will be dependent on whether it’s long term or short term).

 If your capital losses exceed your capital gains, you have a capital loss.
 You can claim up to $3,000 (or $1,500 if you are married filing separately) of capital losses in any tax year.
 The loss offsets your taxable income, meaning your other sources of income like wages, for the current tax year.